 For this recipe, unlike with the almond-crusted salmon or steelhead tacos, the fish doesn’t need to be crisp.
 The almond flour crust will soften in the refrigerator, then in the soup, but the flavor is still great in the mix.

 You stir in most of the steelhead during the last simmer for flavor.
 Then, just before serving, garnish with a few beautiful pieces you have left and top with crispy bacon and fresh herbs.

 I love chowders that are based on leeks and potatoes.
 You can substitute onions or shallots for the leeks depending on what you have on hand, of course.
 Other than the celery, these are the only ingredients that have to be fresh, so this is a little bit of a clean-out-the-fridge sort of soup.
 I usually have some spinach and corn in the freezer.

 The base of the soup is mostly the potatoes themselves.
 The key to the soup’s flavor is that the potatoes are coated with olive oil, then roasted before they go into the soup.
 That makes it a perfect soup for leftovers in addition to the spinach and corn.

 Coconut milk gives the soup the creaminess that dairy cream might otherwise provide.
 You could sub almond milk if you prefer it.
 And of course coconut cream would be decadent!

 As far as herbs, I use whatever I have fresh in my yard when available.
 In the warmer seasons that means thyme and chives.
 But rosemary would be classic in a chowder like this.
-Dried herbs would be delicious if that is what you have.
+Dried herbs are delicious if that is what you have.

-We enjoy this soup with some gluten-free rolls we can find at Natural Grocers – but the soup is quite filling without them.
+We enjoy this soup with some gluten-free rolls we can find at Natural Grocers, often the Udi’s brand – but the soup is quite filling without them.